 Everybody loves to wear a good black band shirt.
 I know I do, at least.
 Seriously, I have probably filled half of my t-shirt drawer with black apparel.
 Mostly for my clients’ budgetary reasons, my shirt designs usually feature only one or two screen printed ink colors.
 Also, black is the most popular shirt color.
 Many shirt printing businesses offer special discounts on them.
 I can still make a big impact, even though I am not drawing from a large color palette.

-This design definitely got a lot of bang for our indie band’s very limited bucks!
+This design definitely provided a lot of bang for our indie band’s very limited bucks!
 I chose a color combination that consisted of cool turquoise blue and a light green shade.
 They come together to create an aura that is both mysterious and soothing.
 This makes the two distinctly bright ink colors really stand out against the stark black background of the shirt itself.

 Deep sea themed band shirt design for a Kentucky indie rock group